swc-nw/r-novice-gapminder/05-data-structures-part2.md

 However there are many in the R community who find it more sensible to leave this as the default behaviour.

 > #### Tip: Changing options {.callout}
->
-> When R starts, the first thing it does is runs any code in the file `.Rprofile`
+> When R starts, it runs any
-> in the project directory.
-Any permanent changes to default behaviour you want
+>code in the file `.Rprofile` in the project directory.
+You can make
-> to make should be stored in that file.
+>permanent changes to default behaviour by storing the changes in that
->
+>file.
+BE CAREFUL, however.
+If you change R's default options,
+>programs written by others may not run correctly in your environment
+>and vice versa.
+For this reason, some argue that most such changes
+>should be in your scripts, where they are visible.

 The first thing you should do when reading data in, is check that it matches what you expect, even if the command ran without warnings or errors.
 The `str` function,